DriverDBv3: A database for human cancer driver gene research

 3.2.3.
 Gene Mutation

-The Gene Mutation section provides a visualization of the Mutation Rate, Mutation Percentage, Exon, and hotspot within a user-selected gene in relation to multiple cancer types.
-Users can obtain separate results by switching the Data source and visualizing methods.
+The Gene Mutation section provides a visualization of the Mutation Rate, Mutation Percentage, and Exon within a user-selected gene in relation to multiple cancer types.
+Users can easily view results grouped by visualizing methods by switching between tabs.

 3.2.3.1.1.
 Visualization of all cancer types